DanielBryte/techgruvcom/src/blog/2023-01-04-microsoft-in-preparation-to-add-chatgpt-to-bing.md

 ---
-title: Microsoft in preparation to add ChatGPT to Bing
+title: "Bing Vs Google: Microsoft in preparation to add ChatGPT to Bing"
 description: "Microsoft is presently making significant efforts and moves to overtake its rival, Google from the search engine market.
 The big tech company is in preparation to add OpenAI's GPT-3 language model, its $1 billion